Welcome to today's edition of the Rush 24-7 podcast.

 It's called leadership.

-You know, it's if you don't believe in the concept that we are the good guys, then you're gonna have problems understanding this whole thing.
+If you don't believe in the concept that we are the good guys, then you're going to have problems understanding this whole thing.

-You know, freedom-loving societies have these weapons as deterrents.
+You know, freedom-loving societies have these weapons as deterrence.

-And you have them to prevent the fact that they get used, or to prevent their usage, or to be able to defend yourself if they do uh happen to be used against you.
+You have them to prevent the fact that they get used or to prevent their usage or to be able to defend yourself if they do happen to be used against you.

-So the question uh becomes um do we want to deal with the nuclear Iran?
+So the question becomes, do we want to deal with a nuclear Iran?

 And the real then challenge is if we say no, then what do we do about it?